Old Age Security: Enrolment and eligibility

+Low-income OAS recipients may apply for an additional amount in the form of the Guaranteed Income Supplement (GIS).
+A domestic partner's income affects the income threshold and payout.

+To receive the full OAS pension, a person must have lived in Canada for at least 40 years after turning 18.
+If less than 40 years after age 18, the amount of partial OAS pension received is prorated, based on the number of years they have lived in Canada divided by 40.
+For example, a person living in Canada for 34 years after age 18 is eligible for a partial 85% OAS pension (34/40=0.85).

 Payments

 The pension is paid monthly, on the third business day from the end of the current month.
 In December, the payment is made about one week earlier than other months.
 The Government prefers to use Direct Deposit, which has been observed to be consistently executed shortly after midnight Pacific time.
 This is an unpublished operational detail that ensures all Canadians receive these payments at the same time, regardless of their time zone of residence.
 There is an official Government of Canada schedule that does not specify the time of day.

-Amounts

-The full OAS payment amount is reviewed at the beginning of each calendar quarter, compared to the Consumer Price Index and increased as appropriate.
-These reports include the maximum payments for OAS and GIS and the numbers of persons and total dollars for each category of payment.
+The OAS and GIS payment amounts are affected by the age and marital status of the recipient.
+Amounts are reviewed at the beginning of each calendar quarter, compared to the Consumer Price Index and increased as appropriate.